- Friday, January 27 1905 -

 Coons did the best playing for the Cadets, making 14 points of the 30 that were obtained.
 Waters played a star game, showing remarkable speed.
 Wallace played best ball for K.U., making 12 points out of the 29 scored.
 Barger also played good ball, scoring 11 points.

-State players her next game with Georgetown College on the afternoon of February 10 at Georgetown, just before the intercollegiate declamatory contest.
+State plays her next game with Georgetown College on the afternoon of February 10 at Georgetown, just before the intercollegiate declamatory contest.